minio/docs/source/security/ad-ldap-external-identity-management/external-authentication-with-ad-ldap-identity-provider.rst

 MinIO provides :ref:`built-in policies <minio-policy-built-in>` for basic access control.
 You can create new policies using the :mc:`mc admin policy` command.
-You can create new groups using the :mc:`mc admin group` command and assign policies to that group using :mc-cmd:`mc admin policy set`.

 .. _minio-external-identity-management-ad-ldap-access-control-group-lookup: